ATI RN

 Correct Answer: B

-Rationale: The correct interpretation is B: The patient has do not resuscitate preferences.
-A purple wristband typically signifies that a patient has chosen not to be resuscitated in the event of cardiac arrest or other life-threatening situations.
-This is important information for healthcare providers to be aware of so they can provide appropriate care according to the patient's wishes.
+Rationale: The correct answer is B: The patient has do not resuscitate preferences.
+A purple wristband typically signifies that a patient has chosen do not resuscitate (DNR) status.
+This means that the patient has made a decision to not receive cardiopulmonary resuscitation (CPR) in the event of cardiac or respiratory arrest.
+This information is crucial for healthcare providers to know and respect the patient's wishes.
+The other choices are incorrect because a purple wristband does not indicate allergies (

 Question 2 of 5